IMMM-SFA/bonney_et_al_data_2025/workflow/MSD-README.md

 - Downscaling - RegCM (The 24 ensemble members which use RegCM downscaling)
 - Hydro Model - PRMS (The 24 ensemble members which use the PRMS hydrological model)
 - Hydro Model - VIC5 (The 24 ensemble members which use the VIC5 hydrological model)
-- Bias Correction - Dayment (The 24 ensemble members which use Daymet bias correction)

 For each pair of basin and subset (21 total), the following is performed:
-1. A an annual BHMM is fit to the outlet streamflow for the basin using the ensembles of the subset.
+1. An annual BHMM is fit to the outlet gage's streamflow for the basin using the ensembles of the subset.
-2. A set of 1000 streamflow realizations is generated using the fit BHMM.
+2. A set of 1,000 streamflow realizations is generated using the fit BHMM.
+3. Annual streamflow realizations at the outlet gage are disaggregated to monthly time steps across multiple gage locations throughout the basin.
-3. The streamflow realizations are bundled into a single NetCDF.
+4. The streamflow realizations are bundled into a single NetCDF.

 The core files of this archive are the 21 NetCDF files generated from this process, organized into folder by their basin name (e.g., `Colorado/`.
-In addition to the core files, there is a `data/` folder which contains the data necessary for reproducing the dataset.
-The details of these two parts of the archive are provided below
+In addition to the core files, there is a `data/` folder which contains auxillary data used to generate the dataset.
+The details of these two parts of the archive are provided below.

 ## NetCDF File Structure